matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Matrix currently uses a custom pubsub system for synchronising information about the list of devices for a given user over federation.
-When a server wishes to determine a remote user's device list for the first time, it should populate its local cache by calling the /user/keys/query API on the remote server.
+When a server wishes to determine a remote user's device list for the first time, it should populate its local cache by calling the ``/user/keys/query`` API on the remote server.
 However, subsequent updates to the cache should be applied by consuming ``m.device_list_update`` EDUs, which must be sent by the remote server whenever a user's device list changes.

 Servers send ``m.device_list_update`` EDUs in a sequence per source user, each with a unique ``stream_id``.
-They also include a pointer to the most recent previous EDU(s) that this update is relative to in the `pprev_id`` field.
+They also include a pointer to the most recent previous EDU(s) that this update is relative to in the ``prev_id`` field.
 To simplify implementation for clustered servers which could send multiple EDUs at the same time, the ``prev_id`` field should include all ``m.device_list_update`` EDUs which have not been yet been referenced in a EDU.
 If EDUs are emitted in series by a server, there should only ever